What?! Yup… you read that right.

 Hearing the words you have a “disease” that will stay with you forever and is highly genetic is something that I wish I never had to hear.
 The reality is that this happened and now I’ve been trying to navigate my life with Celiac disease.
 I had one doctor tell me that getting diagnosed with a chronic illness is like dealing with a death (of my old life) and I would most likely experience the different steps of grieving.
 This was probably one of the most spot on things a doctor has ever told me.

-If you read my post “Open Letter to Celiac Disease”, then you can see I felt very different last year as I do this year.
+If you read my post “Open Letter to Celiac Disease”, then you can see I felt very different last year than I do this year.

 This year has been different for me.
 I’ve had some pretty great things happen in my life (getting married!), making me realized Celiac disease can’t hold me back!